yudakov21/task_management_api/README.md

 Endpoints for working with completed task records:

     POST /api/task_record/ — create a completed task record.
-    GET /api/task_record/ — retrieve a list of all records.
     GET /api/task_record/{id} — retrieve a single record by its ID.
     PUT /api/task_record/{id} — update a record.
     DELETE /api/task_record/{id} — delete a record.